Birds by Name – R

 The Abyssinian Roller often sits on overhead cables, watching for large insects or small rodents.

 It nests in holes in trees or buildings and usually lays three to six eggs.

 Species: C. abyssinicus

-This would appear to be a Blue-bellied Roller, Coracias cyanogaster, a medium.sized bird growing up to around 30 centimetres in length.
+The Blue-bellied Roller, Coracias cyanogaster, is a medium.sized bird growing up to around 30 centimetres in length.

 The Blue-bellied Roller often perches on trees, posts or overhead wires as it watches out for grasshoppers and other large insects, which are its main diet.

 It nests in a hole in a tree.